Henri0088/File-Compression/Documentation/Implementation.md

 #### Lempel-Ziv-Welch compression

 The LZW compression algorithm reads each character from the input string once.
-In the worst case each new character c concatenated to the previos ones form a new substring.
+In the worst case each new character c concatenated to the previous ones form a new substring.
 In this case the substring without c is encoded.
 However the 'get' operation of CHashMap works in O(1) assuming that the internal hash function uniformly distributes keys.
 Also if the CHashMap is not full, a new entry is added.
 This is also a O(1) operation.

 So n characters are looped over and some O(1) operations are done to each of them.
 So the timecomplexity of the LZW compression is O(n).